pbl0/pablo-blog/_posts/kobo-clara.md

 For some time I've been trying to recover the habit of reading.
 For some reason I thought that the best way of accomplishing that was to buy an eReader device.

-Last year I've got myself a fairly cheap refurbished [Kobo Clara HD](https://gl.kobobooks.com/products/kobo-clara-hd) from Ali Express.
+So, last year I've got myself a fairly cheap refurbished [Kobo Clara HD](https://gl.kobobooks.com/products/kobo-clara-hd) from Ali Express.
 The experience has been very pleasant overall and I definitely read more now.

 <img src="/assets/blog/kobo-clara/menu.jpg" alt="Kobo main menu image" width="640"/>

 ## Why not Kindle?

-Because Kobo devices are capable to read .epub files, while kindle are limited to their proprietary format.
+Because Kobo devices are capable to read `.epub` files, while kindle are limited to their proprietary format.

 ## Mods and Apps

 When it arrived I didn't know it had such a great modding community.
 Funnily enough my device already came with koreader and nickelmenu pre-installed.
-I will list the hacks/modifications I've tried...
+I will list the hacks/modifications I've tried.

 ### Koreader & Plato

 These two are alternative reader apps.
 [Koreader](https://koreader.rocks/) has an horrendous UI but has many advanced features.
 [Plato](https://github.com/baskerville/plato),  on the other hand, it's much prettier and user friendly.
-In the end I prefer using the default reader most of the time, the other two seem to be better for PDF reading which I seldom do.
+In the end I prefer using the default reader most of the time, although the previous two seem to be better for PDF reading which I seldom do.

 ### Nickelmenu

 <img src="/assets/blog/kobo-clara/nickelmenu.jpg" alt="Nickelmenu image" width="420"/>

-[Nickelmenu](https://pgaskin.net/NickelMenu/) allows to add new entries to the many different menus such as starting a ftp server, opening the web browser, importing new books added, opening koreader, etc. Requires a bit of manual confifuration but it was easy enough.
+[Nickelmenu](https://pgaskin.net/NickelMenu/) allows to add new entries to the many different menus such as start a ftp server, open the web browser, import new books, run apps, etc. Requires a bit of manual configuration but it was easy enough.

 ### Kepubify